DaveMBush/davembush.github.io/source/_posts/An-Angular-Application-Architecture-That-Works.md

 ## Directory Structure

 Let's start with the directory structure our applications will use.
-To start with, the directory structure outlined in the [Angular Style Guide](https://angular.io/guide/styleguide) is used.
-There are minor modifications that still obey the general principles outlined in the style guide.
+To start with, the directory structure outlined in the [Angular Style Guide](https://angular.io/guide/styleguide) should be used with some minor modifications that still obey the general principles outlined in the style guide.

 ``` text
 projectFolder